Check

 Clang/GCC warning lines (editor quickfix and CI annotators)

-bca --paths src/ check \
+bca check --paths src/ \

 --threshold cyclomatic=15 \

---output-format clang-warning \
+--report-format clang-warning \

 --output report.txt